These Girl Scouts Dressed Up As STEM Heroes — & You Have To See The Photos

 Part of their work has been getting girls who are already Scouts more familiar with the field, through earning new badges in areas such as cybersecurity and space science.
-They also want to create a pipeline of interest and talent starting at a young age.
+They also want to expose non-Scouts to STEM by creating a pipeline of interest and talent starting at a young age.

 On December 4, 2017 — during Computer Science Education Week — the Girl Scouts announced a partnership with Raytheon, a cybersecurity company and defense contractor, to develop new computer science programming and a cyber challenge for middle and high-school girls.
 They also held a photoshoot in which five current Scouts dressed up as STEM heroes of the past and present.